rsumner31/bootstrap1/docs/4.0/layout/grid.md

 </div>

 ### Offsetting columns

-You can offset grid columns in two ways: our responsive `.offset-` grid classes and our [margin utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/spacing/).
-Grid classes are sized to match columns while margins are more useful for quick layouts where the width of the offset is variable.

-#### Offset classes

 Move columns to the right using `.offset-md-*` classes.
 These classes increase the left margin of a column by `*` columns.
 For example, `.offset-md-4` moves `.col-md-4` over four columns.